Kokopelli84/Chaternator/README.md

 This project is a full stack chat applications for multiple users developed during the junior part of the Codeworks bootcamp.
 There are two versions for the backend; one running with Sequelize and Postgres and a second with Mongoose and MongoDB.
 Both will work seamlessly with the same client.

+## Tech Stack

+### Client

+The client was developed with HTML, CSS, JS and some jQuery magic.
+No SPA frameworks were used.
+The layout was implemented CSS Grid and Flexbox.
+CSS variables were used to carry over spacing and color values from a design system and mockup previously created in figma.

+### Backend

+The server was created with Koa and Nodejs.
+ODM/ORM of choice were Mongoose and Sequelize.

+There is a rudimentary session management that creates users on login and saves the currentUser in local storage.
+Every chat message is associated with it's author in the DB schema.
+SocketIO has been used to inform the client of new users entering the chat and update the chatui with incoming messages.

 ## Getting started

 The following npm commands will start the server: